 Docker for Linux

-In this section we'll walk you through the steps to get a single Solace PubSub+ software message broker Docker container up-and-running in a non-cloud Linux environment.
+In this section we'll walk you through the steps to get a single Solace PubSub+ software event broker Docker container up-and-running in a non-cloud Linux environment.

 It's assumed you have a stable version of Docker installed.

-The number of CPUs and system memory required by your message broker depends on the number of client connections you need to support.
-By default, fresh installations of the message broker allow up to 100 client connections.
+The number of CPUs and system memory required by your event broker depends on the number of client connections you need to support.
+By default, fresh installations of the event broker allow up to 100 client connections.

 The following table lists the minimum number of CPUs, and the minimum value of the total memory that must be provisioned for each connection scaling tier.